Faces of Hope

 Faces of Hope is an album by American jazz pianist Andrew Hill, recorded in 1980 and released on the Italian Soul Note label.
 The album features three of Hill's original compositions and one interpretation of a Lee Morgan tune.

 Reception

-The AllMusic review by Ron Wynn awarded the album 4 stars and stated "Sometimes loping, sometimes soaring solo piano from Andrew Hill, one of several impressive releases he made in the '80s.
+The AllMusic review by Ron Wynn stated: "Sometimes loping, sometimes soaring solo piano from Andrew Hill, one of several impressive releases he made in the '80s.
 This time, however, it's neither the arrangements nor the songs that score, but Hill's emphatic execution of them".